kqdtran/ninjascraper/README.md

 ![Ninja Course's Abbreviation](https://raw.github.com/kqdtran/ninjascraper/master/img/lastname.png)

 Good, you are done!
 Time to open the terminal and get your exams!
-Navigate to the folder where you saved ninja_scraper.py in.
+Navigate to the folder where you saved ninja_scraper.py or ninja_scraper_py3k.py in.

 The syntax will be
 ```
 python scrape_ninja.py [DEPARTMENT ABBV] [NINJA ABBV] [COURSE NUMBER] [PROF LAST NAME]
+or
+python3 scrape_ninja_py3k.py [DEPARTMENT ABBV] [NINJA ABBV] [COURSE NUMBER] [PROF LAST NAME]
 ```

 For example, if I want to get ECON 100B's exams, in the ECON department, which is taught by Professor Wood, I would type
 ```
 python scrape_ninja.py ECON ECON 100B Wood
+or
+python3 scrape_ninja_py3k.py ECON ECON 100B Wood
 ```

 The result (for the above example):